jhoanTrujillo/e-commerce-pp5/README.md

 Desktop
 ![](https://raw.githubusercontent.com/jhoanTrujillo/e-commerce-pp5/main/github_media/speed_test_desktop.png)

+Some improvements could be use in the accessibility area still and in the performance.
+Although the delay shouldn't be enough to pose an issue for customers visiting the site improving the performance since to be a must to get the site in optimal conditions for usage.

 **Index page:**
 Based on the performance analysis, the index page achieved a performance score of 61, with accessibility and best practices scoring 91 and 100 respectively.
 While the SEO score reached 91, there's still room for enhancement across all metrics, particularly in performance.
 According to site speed analytics, the primary areas for improvement lie in optimizing image delivery and reducing layout shifting on the front page.
 This can be addressed by adjusting the loading type of certain content to lazy loading and implementing caching mechanisms for the hero image data, thereby enhancing overall page performance and user experience.